-an increase in tariffs
+• an increase in tariffs

-- an increase in grant funding

-- an increase in equitable share allocation
+- an increase in grant funding - an increase in equitable share allocation

-- the prevention of water losses due to by-passed and faulty water meters

 Revenue enhancement and maximizing the revenue base remain key focus for the municipality.
-An improvement in the in-revenue management, which aims to ensure an 85-90% collection of property rates and service charges.
+An improvement in the in-revenue management, which aims to ensure an 95-105% collection of property rates and service charges.
 The tariff increases for electricity are approved by the National Electricity Regulator of South Africa (NERSA); Cost-reflective tariffs increases for service charges remain a concern due to non-payment of municipal services.
 The municipality fully subsidises all indigent households in terms of the relief offered by the municipality